Optimal transport in Lorentzian synthetic spaces, synthetic timelike Ricci curvature lower bounds and applications: Optimal transport in Lorentzian synthetic spaces

 \subsection{Kantorovich duality}

 In the smooth Lorentzian setting, Kantorovich duality has been studied in \cite{Suhr, KellSuhr} in case $p=1$ and in \cite{McCann} for $p\in (0,1)$, see also \cite{BertrandPuel, BertrandPratelliPuel} for relativistic cost functions in $\R^{n}$.
-In this section we study Kantoroch duality in the Lorentzian synthetic setting.
-The following definition, relaxing the notion of $q$-separated introduced by McCann \cite[Definition 4.1]{McCann} in the smooth Lorentzian setting will turn out to be very useful.
+In this section we study Kantorovich duality in the Lorentzian synthetic setting.
+The following definition, relaxing the notion of $q$-separation introduced by McCann \cite[Definition 4.1]{McCann} in the smooth Lorentzian setting will turn out to be very useful.
 Recall the definition \eqref{eq:defell} of the cost function $\ell^{p}$.

 \begin{definition}[Timelike $p$-dualisable] Let $(X,\sfd, \ll, \leq, \tau)$ be a Lorentzian pre-length space and let $p\in (0,1]$.
 We say that $(\mu,\nu)\in \mathcal{P}(X)^{2}$ is \emph{timelike $p$-dualisable (by $\pi\in \Pi_{\ll}(\mu,\nu)$)} if \begin{enumerate} \item $\ell_{p}(\mu,\nu)\in (0,\infty)$; \item $\pi\in \Pi_{\leq}^{p\text{-opt}}(\mu,\nu)$ and $\pi(X^{2}_{\ll})=1$; \item there exist measurable functions $a,b:X\to \R$, with $a\oplus b \in L^{1}(\mu\otimes \nu)$ such that $\ell^{p}\leq a\oplus b$ on $\supp \, \mu \times \supp \, \nu $. \end{enumerate} \end{definition}